MarySalemme/react-crash-course/exercises/01-my-first-component/readme.md

 Here we are creating a component named `Anchor`, that will render an anchor tag with an `href` that points to the *YLD* website.

-You might find this syntax odd: we are mixing HTML with Javascript.
+You might find this syntax odd: we are mixing HTML with JavaScript.

 #### ES5 vs ES2015